UFRGS-CAROL/transaction_on_reliability_2018/README.md

 This file contains all data used on paper "Analyzing and Increasing the Reliability of Convolutional Neural Networks on GPUs"

-Please do not distribute data until the paper is published.

 Data is organized in the following files: